pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 That will allow tests to run in the application target without your actual application code interfering.

+### Statically linking your tests target to ComposableArchitecture

+If you statically link the `ComposableArchitecture` module, or any of its transitive dependencies such as `Dependencies`, to your tests target, its implementation may clash with the implementation that is statically linked to the app itself.
+The most usually manifests by getting mysterious test failures telling you that you are using live dependencies in your tests even though you have overridden your dependencies.

+In such cases Xcode will display multiple warnings similar to:

+> Class _TtC12Dependencies[…] is implemented in both […] and […].
+> One of the two will be used.
+Which one is undefined.

+The solution is to remove the static link to `ComposableArchitecture`, and any transitive dependency in the library, from your test target, as you automatically get access to it through the app itself.
+In Xcode, go to "Build Phases" and remove "ComposableArchitecture" from the "Link Binary With Libraries" section.
+When using SwiftPM, remove the "ComposableArchitecture" entry from the `testTarget`'s' `dependencies` array in `Package.swift`.

 [xctest-dynamic-overlay-gh]: http://github.com/pointfreeco/xctest-dynamic-overlay
 [Testing-state-changes]: #Testing-state-changes